aidanbusby123/strfind/README.md

 # strfind
-strfind is an advanced string finding function that parses a given character array for
+strfind is an advanced string finding function that parses a given character array for all instances of a given substring.